Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 For a small business, you can manually update your menus for every meal offering, special occasion, etc. But imagine if a restaurant has branches throughout the city, in different cities, or across the globe.
 Would manual content rotation be rational?

-To scale your business, you will invariably require the support of a digital menu board software to daypart your content.
+To scale your business, you will invariably require the support of digital menu board software to segment your content.

 Best strategies to daypart restaurant menus & offers